 Encroachment occurs when woodland areas become occupied by adjacent property owners/tenants.
-Encroachments usually come in the form of; cutting of understory and ground level plants, the establishment of lawn areas and gardens, the placement of fire pits, lawn furniture and other backyard amenities within the woodlands.
-In addition another common encroachment is the "cleaning-up" of woodlands which includes the removal of forest deadfall and other perceived unsightly material that is important to the forest ecosystem.
+Encroachment s usually come in the form of; cutting of understory and ground level plants, the establishment of lawn areas and gardens, the placement of fire pits, lawn furniture and other backyard amenities within the woodlands.
+In addition another common encroachment is the "cleaning-up" of woodlands that may the removal forest deadfall and other perceived unsightly material that is important to the forest ecosystem.

-Encroachment is not allowed in city parks (including woodlands) under the parks By-law.
+Encroachment on is not allowed in city parks (including woodlands) under the parks By-law.

-Through the field investigations, it was found that encroachment was not a significant issue in most woodlands.
+Through the field investigations, it was found that encroachment was not significant issue in most woodlands.
 Refer to Map 26.
-This being said encroachments were found and a number of them were causing significant impact on the woodlands.
+This being said encroachments were found and a number of them were having significant impact.

 The most common encroachment found was the establishment of lawn areas and landscaping within woodlands.
-These were most commonly found where the residential property and woodland property limits were not defined by a fence.
+These were most commonly found where the residential property and woodland property limits were not defined by fence.
 Likewise it was also found that most woodlands that have perimeter fence have little to no encroachments.